FOOD WASTE SOLUTIONS

 IN-HOME FOOD WASTE DIVERSION

-To encourage at-home composting and reduce the amount of organic material going to the landfill, the Township of Greater Madawaska is looking at a pilot study through FoodCycle Science to investigate the feasibility of residential in-home composting.
+To encourage at-home composting and reduce the amount of organic material going to the landfill, the Township of Greater Madawaska participated in a pilot study through FoodCycle Science to investigate the feasibility of residential in-home composting.

 - purchase a FoodCycler unit at a cost of $150 (regular unit) to $300 (large unit)